diogocleite/gyant_qa_code_challenge/automation/README.md

     - RequestLibrary(to do the REST calls)
     - SeleniumLibrary(to do the Frontend tests)
 - Docker to run the app and to run the tests against the app.
+  - App I used node:13 image
+  - Tests I used python:3 image

 ## How To Run
 I used Docker to run everything so make sure you have it installed.